 Most of us are only familiar with one single romantic holiday – Valentine’s Day.
 But, in South Korea, locals are so passionate about the dating culture that they have 14 romantic holidays every year!
-They have created love-themed days for celebrating romance on 14th of every month!
+They have created love-themed days to celebrate romance on the 14th of every month!
 Plus, there are a few bonus celebrations cause you can never have too many of those.

 In South Korea, the 14th of every month is special.
-For example, women shower their partners with gifts on Valentine’s Day (February 14) while men reciprocate on White Day (March 14).
-Similarly, there are different themed days like Green Day, Music Day and so on.
-There’s even a day for singles!
+For example, women shower their partners with gifts on Valentine’s Day (February 14), while men reciprocate on White Day (March 14).
+Similarly, there are different themed days like Green Day, Music Day, etc. There’s even a day for singles!

 So, if you are in South Korea, you can look forward to these 14 less-than-typical romantic holidays.